jv-barsuk/testinka/README.md

 ### Structure
 - **Test Suits:** a collection of all tests for a specific application.
-- **Section:** organizes tests hierachically within a test suite e.g. all login tests, feature tests.
+- **Section:** organizes tests hierarchically within a test suite e.g. all login tests, feature tests.
 - **Test case:** can ideally be verified by a single tester in a short period of time and confirms a specific functionality, documents a task or verifies a project artifact.
 - **Test step:** single action within a test case, which can be done by executing a single action or at least very few.